badlydrawnrob/anki/source/docs/advanced/index.md

 ## Creating your own child theme

-> ⚠️ A work in progress, you're on your own for now ...
+> ⚠️ A work in progress, you're mostly on your own for now ...
-> ⚠️ Extend Anki themes with `npm`, don't edit directly
+> ⚠️ I think it's better to [extend Anki themes](https://github.com/badlydrawnrob/anki/issues/42), not edit the clone/fork directly.

+There's a [couple of ways](https://github.com/badlydrawnrob/anki/issues/42#issuecomment-1834381594) we can achieve this.
+Currently one of our dependencies is in our `package.json` dependencies; the other one (Anki Themes) can be cloned or forked.
+So ...

 1. First clone the Anki Themes repository, or fork it.
-2. Next create a new empty repository (and link it to Github)
+2. Create a new empty repository (and link it to Github)
 3. In your empty repository, create a new `source/` folder and `package.json`.
-4. Make sure you have `print-first-css` and `anki` (themes) repositories in your `devDependencies`.
-Make sure they're installed.
+4. Make sure you have `print-first-css` (at least) as a dependency.
+You _could_ add `anki` (themes) as a dependency also (although this [requires changes to the code base](https://github.com/badlydrawnrob/anki/issues/42#issuecomment-1834381594))
 5. Copy `main.less`, `config.less`, `_root.less`, `colors.less` files to your repo (and any others you want to change)
 6. Override any CSS [`--variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) you want, and `@include` others from the original Anki themes repo.
-7. Change the `"scripts"` in `package.json` to point to the correct files/folders.
+7. Make sure the `"scripts"` in `package.json` point to the correct files/folders.
     - This will be either the original Anki themes ...
     - or your own folders.
 8. Compile all the files needed with `npm <command>`
     - `npm run build`
     - `npm run css`
+    - ...

 Finally, you can go into the Anki app, and add any changes to your Note Type Card(s).

-### Build your Anki themes from scratch
+### Build your Anki cards from scratch

-> ⚠️ A work in progress, you're on your own for now ...
-> ⚠️ Extend Anki themes with `npm`, don't edit directly
+> 🔗 Some useful information [here](https://github.com/badlydrawnrob/anki/issues/54) and [here](https://github.com/badlydrawnrob/print-first-css/issues/25).

-If you're a skilled dev, you should be able to figure this out without too much guidance> You may run into some dependency errors and have to `npm audit`.
-The main files you'll want to change are below — feel free to copy and edit them.
+If you're a skilled dev, you should be able to figure this out without too much guidance.
+You may run into some dependency errors and have to `npm audit`.
+The main files you'll want to change are below — feel free to copy and edit them in your child theme.

 ## Create custom cards